thenova/vimconfig/README.md

 # vimconfig
-just my vim config , so i can pull to servers.
+just my vim config , so i can clone to servers.